cs10/su25/_labs/lab02.md

 ## Submitting:

-You will need to fill in the blocks under "Lab 3: Conditionals and Reporters & Abstraction" and submit this to Gradescope.
+You will need to fill in the blocks under "Lab 2: Conditionals, Reporters, & Testing" and submit this to Gradescope.
 - To receive full credit, you will need to complete the required blocks, and the required blocks must pass all tests from the autograder in Gradescope.
 - For instructions on how to submit to labs to Gradescope, please see [this page](https://docs.google.com/document/d/1XAcZc9ypX07-bt0gK6uQ4P-06SrjPRsgiOjERIOlvYU/edit?usp=sharing).